Skip to content

 Auriana Dunn & Kasey Cole, Fall 2023.
 Comparing Historical and Modern Mammal Distribution at Bear River Basin: Has climate had an effect?

-Ana Chavez & Brian Codding, Fall 2023.
+Ana Chavez & Brian Codding, Fall 2023 (Renewed).
 Long-term Human and ecosystem adaptations to climate change in the Rockies (Utah) over the past 12,000 years.

 Jane Damstedt & Kasey Cole, Fall 2023.
 Using Past Ecosystems to Understand Modern Climate Change: A Casae Study from Utah's House Mountain Range.